 - Check prices & reviews: Agoda

-If you are travelling through the east coast Australia, make sure to include Gold Coast in your itinerary.
+If you are travelling solo through the east coast of Australia, include Gold Coast in your itinerary.
 You don’t want to miss the golden beaches, the best waves and awesome beach vibes.
 And don’t forget to check out my top 10 things activities in Gold Coast.